Aisling's dream symbolism and mental health articles have over 5 million views. She is grateful for each reader—yep, that means you!

 Again, consider where your dream elevator is and see how that symbolism might correspond to that which prevents ascent and/or progress.
 Is the symbol emotional, physical, or mental?
 Answering that question helps us hone in on what needs repair so we may rise above it.

-6. Broken Elevator
+6. Broken Elevator (Misery or Brokenness)

 A dilapidated or broken elevator can reflect our own feelings of brokenness or severe depression.

 As always, it is imperative to remember that feelings are just that—feelings.
 About the only thing that is completely true and real about our feelings is that we are feeling them.
-Feelings are not fact.
+Feelings are not facts.
 Feelings are not prophecy.
 Feelings are not even synonymous with intuition.

-7. Falling in an Elevator and Impostor Syndrome
+7. Falling in an Elevator (Impostor Syndrome)

 When we find ourselves in the terrifying nightmare of falling in an elevator, this dream can symbolize a fear that our lives are suddenly out of control or that we're in danger of crashing after a spectacular rise in life.